 My name is John Forman.
-I am currently the assistant volleyball coach at Midwestern State University.
+Until recently I was the assistant volleyball coach, and for a while acting head coach, at Midwestern State University.
 Before that I was the Head Coach of the professional women’s team at Svedala Volleybollklubb in Sweden.
 I’m the creator of this website.
 To the left is a picture of me taken while coaching for the University of Exeter.

 I went to Exeter in 2012 to be a PhD student, but quickly got into coaching volleyball, somewhat unexpectedly.
 It had been a few years.